modo-studio/SugarRecord/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Who uses SugarRecord?
+If you are currently using SugarRecord in your app, let me know and I'll add it to the list:

 ## Contribute
 SugarRecord is provided free of charge.
 If you want to support it:
 - You can report your issues directly through Github repo issues page.
 I'll try to fix them as soon as possible and listen your suggestion about how to improve the library.